fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 These references are used interchangeably.
 Most notably, SMS in Teams is *not* categorized as *consumer* SMS messaging.

-PSTN (Public Switched Telephone Network) operators support A2P messaging through a specialized network, designated as the 10DLC (10 Digit Long Code) network.
-Before an entity can transmit A2P SMS messages on the 10DLC network, the 10DLC operators must approve validity of a company and the company’s intent for accessing the network.
+In the United States, the PSTN (Public Switched Telephone Network) industry requires that operators direct A2P messaging through a specialized network, designated as the 10DLC (10 Digit Long Code) network.
+The purpose of the specialized network is to control access and reduce the chance of your A2P messages being flagged as spam.

+ Before an operator can transmit a client's A2P messages into this 10DLC network, 10DLC operators must approve the following two aspects of the client:

+1. Validity of the company
+2. The company’s intent for accessing this network

-The shared, independent, approving authority, used by 10DLC network operators, is [The Campaign Registry](https://www.campaignregistry.com/about/).
-Microsoft is required to facilitate a customer’s registration with The Campaign Registry before Microsoft Calling Plan numbers can be enabled for SMS.
+The shared, independent, and approving authority, used by 10DLC network operators to validate legitimate SMS messaging, is [The Campaign Registry](https://www.campaignregistry.com/about/).

+**Microsoft is required to facilitate a customer’s registration with The Campaign Registry before Microsoft Teams Calling Plan numbers can be enabled for SMS.**

 Registration with The Campaign Registry involves the following two parts:

-1. A **Brand**: The identification and validation of your company
+1. Establishing a 10DLC **Brand**: The identification and validation of your company
-2. A **Campaign**: The purpose and context of your SMS operation
+2. Establishing a 10DLC **Campaign**: The purpose and context of your SMS operation

 > [!Note]
 > Trust scores and vetting requirements are determined by The Campaign Registry (TCR) and participating carriers.
 Brand vetting is **required as per TCR** in the following cases: